sanyvrbovec/OTA-ESP8266-WIFI/README.md

 In the `setup()` function of the program, the following actions are performed:

 1. Serial communication is initialized at a baud rate of 115200.
-2. I2C connection for the OLED display is initiated.
+2. I2C connection for the OLED display is established.
-3. OLED display is initialized.
+3. The OLED display is initialized.
 4. The initial position of the encoder is set to 0.
-5. WiFi Manager configuration is set.
+5. WiFi Manager configuration is applied.
 6. Available Wi-Fi networks are scanned.
 7. If no Wi-Fi networks are found, a message is displayed on the OLED screen.
-8. If Wi-Fi networks are found, the SSID names are displayed on the OLED screen.
+8. If Wi-Fi networks are found, their SSID names are displayed on the OLED screen.
 9. WiFi connection is established or the configuration portal is started if connection fails.
 10. OTA (Over-The-Air) update is set up.
 11. Information is displayed on the OLED screen.